lwu1822/musicRecommender/README.md

-Currently making big changes to project
+Original project migrated to new repo, currently making big changes to project

 # Frontend